 *Be aware: Some with mild acne or mild to moderate acne may need medical help to get this condition under control and to prevent scarring.
 (See Checklist – When to see a doctor)

-Over the counter acne treatments: These readily available treatments, which include cleansers and spot treatments for acne, often contain salicylic acid or benzoyl peroxide, non-prescription strength active ingredients that can help improve mild acne.
+Over the counter acne treatments: These readily available treatments often contain benzoyl peroxide or salicylic acid, non-prescription strength active ingredients that can help improve mild acne.

 Another ingredient used less often is sulphur.
 It is thought to help exfoliate and mildly dry out the skin as well as act as an antibacterial agent.
 Sulphur has an unpleasant odour that manufacturers try to mask.